andressamachado/Song-Lyrics-Search/README.md

 ![](screenshots/T5_tablet_fragment.PNG)

 ## Contact
-I can be reached at pess0005@algonquinlive.com or through my [LinkedIn](https://www.linkedin.com/in/andressa-machado-59705792/) page.
+I can be reached at pess0005@algonquinlive.com, andressa.pamachado@gmail.com or via my [LinkedIn](https://www.linkedin.com/in/andressa-machado-59705792/) page.

 Any feedback is always welcome as I am building my skills and they are more than valuable.

-Thank you for having taken your time to see my android application :smiling_face_with_three_hearts:
+Thank you for having taken the time to see my android application :smiling_face_with_three_hearts: